kg-construct/survey-website/schema-transformations.md

 ## Characteristics

+We created a list of characteristics for schema transformations and divided them in 3 categories:

+1. Declarative transformation description
+2. Data processing and composition
+3. Coverage of the RDF(S) specification

 ### Declarative transformation description
 Mapping languages declaratively describe in different ways how schema and data transformations are applied on input data.